 □ □ 6.
-Cut the control horn and mounting plate apart.
 Attach the clevis in the outer hole of a nylon control horn.
-Place the control horn in line with the hole 3/4" [19mm] from the center of the servo arm.
+Place the control horn in line with the hole that is 3/4" [19mm] from the center of the servo arm.
 When positioned properly the control horn will rest on a hardwood plate in the aileron.
 Mark the location of the mounting holes onto the aileron.
-Drill a 3/32" [2.4mm] hole on the marks, drilling through the plywood plate and the top of the aileron.
+Drill a 1/16" [1.6mm] hole on the marks, drilling through the plywood plate but not through the top of the aileron.